 6) Benefits provided specifically for service members

-CornerStone provides a number of benefits for members in the armed forces, here is a brief description of the benefits provided
+CornerStone provides several benefits for members in the armed forces, here is a brief description of the benefits provided

 Servicemembers Civil Relief Act (SCRA) Interest rate cap

-The interest is limited to 6% for federal loans obtained prior to your enrollment into the military service.
-This is applicable for private education loans as well.
+The interest is limited to 6% for federal loans obtained before your enrollment into the military service.
+This applies to private education loans as well.

 Military Service deferment